AusDTO/spring-security-stateless/README.md

 ## tl;dr

-Use Spring Security for authentication in your JVM-based application without using HttpSession, eliminating server-side non-persistent user session state.
+This library provides cookie-based implementations of SecurityContextRepository, CsrfTokenRepository, and RequestCache for Spring Security.
+This allows you to use Spring Security for authentication in your JVM-based application without using HttpSession, eliminating server-side non-persistent user state and simplifying deployments.

 ## Explanation